onedami/personal-website/content/publication/moodbook-ubicomp/index.md

 +++
-title = "Sensing arousal and Focal Attention During Visual Interaction" date = 2018-10-16T00:00:00 draft = false
+title = "Moodbook: An Application for Continuous Monitoring of Social Media Usage and Mood" date = 2018-10-16T00:00:00 draft = false